ranga4all1/support-queue-assistant-rag/README.md

 - Python 3.12
 - Minsearch for in memory full-text search
 - Docker and Docker Compose for containerization
-- Flask as the API interface
+- Flask as the API interface - to be used by any other UX
+- Streamlit as direct user interface
 - Grafana for monitoring and PostgreSQL as the backend for it
 - OpenAI as an LLM